 Bill Gertz is a national security correspondent for The Washington Times.
 He has been with The Times since 1985.

-Mr. Gertz also writes a weekly column called Inside the Ring, a weekly column that chronicles the U.S. national security bureaucracy.
+Mr. Gertz also writes Inside the Ring, a weekly column that chronicles the U.S. national security bureaucracy.

 Mr. Gertz has been a guest lecturer at the FBI National Academy in Quantico, Va.; the Central Intelligence Agency in Virginia; the National Defense University at Fort McNair in Washington; and the Brookings Institution in Washington.
 He has participated in the National Security Studies Program at the Johns Hopkins University School of Advanced International Studies and Syracuse University Maxwell School of Citizenship and Public Affairs.

 He studied English literature at Washington College in Chestertown, Md., and journalism at George Washington University.
 He is married and has two daughters.